Olive's Place is a 501c3 nonprofit dove and pigeon sanctuary located near Tulsa, OK. We provide rehabilitation and homes

 Olive's Place was founded in 2014 and became a 501c3 nonprofit in 2019.
 After a lifetime of having birds as pets and as an adult looking for a way to give back, our director Ashley interned at Farm Sanctuary and learned about caring for birds in a sanctuary setting.
-Later, she began volunteering as a wildlife rehabilitator.
+Afterwards, she began volunteering as a wildlife rehabilitator.
 One day a fallen dove nest with a newly hatched chick arrived - who she named Olive (and another egg about to hatch - her brother Trevor).
 While Trevor grew up healthy, Olive had lingering problems, and despite the efforts of a wonderful avian vet, we weren't able to save her.
 Olive's Place is named in her memory.

 As Ashley continued to work with wildlife, she recognized a gap in the animal rescue community.
 While dogs and cats have shelters and government-funded resources, birds have far fewer options.
 Pigeons and doves are usually excluded from farmed animal sanctuaries and parrot-centered bird rescues, and because they are not all native, they don't necessarily fall under "wildlife" rescue.
 These birds deserved help, and Olive's Place was hatched!